johannschopplich/dachsbau-frontend/README.md

 Frontend for [Dachsbau Tautenhain](https://dachsbau-tautenhain.de).
 The backend code can be found [on GitHub as well](https://github.com/johannschopplich/dachsbau-backend).

 This repository uses Nuxt 3 for the frontend and fetches content from a [headless Kirby](https://github.com/johannschopplich/kirby-headless-starter) instance.
-The frontend is built upon the [Kirby Nuxt Starterkit](https://github.com/johannschopplich/kirby-nuxt-starterkit).
+The frontend is built upon the [Cacao Kit](https://github.com/johannschopplich/cacao-kit-frontend).

 This website was created for one of my best friends to help her with her new venture of starting her own business.
 I created [`nuxt-kql`](https://nuxt-kql.byjohann.dev) in the process, since I really wanted to try out Kirby in a headless environment.